 As a co-associate director with Harmit Malik, Tsukiyama will help Dr. Biggins to keep the Basic Sciences Division a special place for fundamental scientific research.

 Susan Silbernagel is the senior operations director for the Basic Sciences Division.
-She oversees strategic planning and all operational, financial and human resources for the Division.
+She oversees day-to-day and long-range strategic planning and all operational, financial and human resource activities for the division.
+She has an undergraduate degree in Microbiology and a Masters in Public Administration from the University of Washington.